coreui/coreui/site/content/docs/4.0/getting-started/build-tools.md

 ## Autoprefixer

-Bootstrap uses [Autoprefixer][autoprefixer] (included in our build process) to automatically add vendor prefixes to some CSS properties at build time.
+CoreUI for Bootstrap uses [Autoprefixer][autoprefixer] (included in our build process) to automatically add vendor prefixes to some CSS properties at build time.
 Doing so saves us time and code by allowing us to write key parts of our CSS a single time while eliminating the need for vendor mixins like those found in v3.

 We maintain the list of browsers supported through Autoprefixer in a separate file within our GitHub repository.
 See [.browserslistrc]({{< param repo >}}/blob/v{{< param current_version >}}/.browserslistrc) for details.

 ## RTLCSS

-Bootstrap uses [RTLCSS](https://rtlcss.com/) to process compiled CSS and convert them to RTL – basically replacing horizontal direction aware properties (eg. `padding-left`) with their opposite.
+CoreUI for Bootstrap uses [RTLCSS](https://rtlcss.com/) to process compiled CSS and convert them to RTL – basically replacing horizontal direction aware properties (eg. `padding-left`) with their opposite.
 It allows us only write our CSS a single time and make minor tweaks using RTLCSS [control](https://rtlcss.com/learn/usage-guide/control-directives/) and [value](https://rtlcss.com/learn/usage-guide/value-directives/) directives.

 ## Local documentation

 Running our documentation locally requires the use of Hugo, which gets installed via the [hugo-bin](https://www.npmjs.com/package/hugo-bin) npm package.
 Hugo is a blazingly fast and quite extensible static site generator that provides us: basic includes, Markdown-based files, templates, and more.
 Here's how to get it started:

 1. Run through the [tooling setup](#tooling-setup) above to install all dependencies.
-2. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
+2. From the root `/coreui` directory, run `npm run docs-serve` in the command line.
 3. Open `http://localhost:9001/` in your browser, and voilà.

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).